 All IMGs successfully matched to Royal College specialty programs in Ontario are required to complete the Pre-Residency Program (PRP).

-Learners matched to a Royal College specialty program will complete their PRP at Touchstone Institute, over a duration of two weeks.
+Learners matched to a Royal College specialty program will complete their PRP through Touchstone Institute.

 The PRP is intentionally designed to address key competency areas required of all IMGs entering residency training, regardless of specialty or country of study.